 2. Increased Stress

 It is normal for your stress levels to go through the roof when you become a parent, but you do not have to accept the stress that being a parent can bring about.
 Instead, if you are starting to feel overwhelmed and constantly tense, you should consider taking some time for yourself, performing meditation for at least a couple of minutes a day, and even visiting the doctor if you believe that your stress is starting to turn into a serious mental health condition such as depression or anxiety.
+Treatments like intramuscular ketamine therapy can provide a quick boost in the positive direction.
 You should also consider looking up the many digital resources that are on offer for those who are prone to stress and its many mental and physical symptoms.

 3. A Bad Back